utwente-interaction-lab/MQTT-Communication/RouterSetup/README.md

 <img src="https://github.com/utwente-interaction-lab/MQTT-Communication/blob/main/Images%20Tutorial/underSideRouter.jpg" width="300">

 Go that site and use the found credentails to login.
-When logedin go to DHCP -> Addres Reservation.
+When logedin go to **DHCP -> Addres Reservation**.
 Here you can add a static IP for your devices.
-You need to fill in a MAC Addres which for allready connected devices can be found under DHCP -> DHCP Client List.
+You need to fill in a MAC Addres which for allready connected devices can be found under **DHCP -> DHCP Client List**.
-And you have to choose an IP that is static, depending on the router you can do 192.186.1.xxx or 192.186.0.xxx.
+And you have to choose an IP that is static, depending on the router you can do **192.186.1.xxx or 192.186.0.xxx**.
 In this case it is 192.186.0.xxx.
 To know what you need you can again look at the DHCP Client list and see what they got assigned there.
 When MAC and IP are filled in make sure it is enabled.
-To enforce the rules it can help to restart both the router and devices that got a static IP.
+To enforce the rules, it can help to restart both the router and devices that got a static IP.

 ![DHCP Screen](https://github.com/utwente-interaction-lab/MQTT-Communication/blob/main/Images%20Tutorial/DHCPScreen.jpg)